How organic chemistry began and how it got its name.

 The different ways to draw and represent organic compounds and their features.

-Aside from living organisms, organic molecules have a wide range of uses in our day to day lives, with most coming as products of crude oil and the petroleum industry.
-Some products from the petrochemical industry are:
+Aside from living organisms, organic molecules have a wide range of uses in our day to day lives, with most being products of crude oil and the petroleum industry.
+Some organic chemicals from crude oil are: